zstackio/zstackio.github.io/installation/index.md

 </div>

-The script will install the machine with:
+The script will install in machine with:

 * Apache Tomcat 7 with zstack.war deployed
 * ZStack web UI